lindemann-co/lindemann-co.github.io/content/quotes/home.fr.md

 > Besides the noble art of getting things done, there is the noble art of leaving things undone.
 The wisdom of life consists in the elimination of non-essentials.
 >
 > Lin Yutang

-## Penser

-> Without a good question, a good answer has no place to go.
->
-> Clayton Christensen

-> The power of instruction is seldom of much efficacy except in those happy dispositions where it is almost superfluous.
->
-> Gibbon

-> Assumption is the mother of all screw ups.
->
-> Eugene Lewis Fordsworthe

-> I am in a bit of a paradox, for I have assumed that there is no good in assuming.
->
-> Eugene Lewis Fordsworthe

-> Action is better than inaction.
->
-> Chris Guillebeau

-> It's easy to use doubt as a crutch (not to act).
->
-> Moiraine, The Wheel of Time

-> Thank your moral opponents.
-Line-crossers need lines to cross.
->
-> The New York Times

-> May we arise from the ashes of these unpredicted disasters beaten but not bowed, a little more modest about our forecasting abilities, and a little less likely to repeat our mistakes.
->
-> Nate Silver

-> La curiosité est un vice qui a été stigmatisé tour à tour par le christianisme, par la philosophie et même par une certaine conception de la science.
-Curiosité, futilité.
-Le mot, pourtant me plait ; il évoque le souci; il évoque le soin qu'on prend de ce qui existe et pourrait exister ; un sens aiguisé du réel mais qui ne s'immobilise jamais devant lui ; une promptitude à trouver étrange et singulier ce qui nous entoure ; un certain acharnement à nous défaire de nos familiarités et à regarder autrement les mêmes choses ; une ardeur à saisir ce qui se passe ; une désinvolture à l'égard des hiérarchies traditionnelles entre l'important et l'essentiel.
-Je rêve d'un âge nouveau de la curiosité.
->
-> Michel Foucault

-> Il faut toujours dire ce que l'on voit : surtout il faut toujours, ce qui est plus difficile, voir ce que l'on voit.
->
-> Charles Peggy

-> La perversion de la cité commence par la fraude des mots.
->
-> Platon

-> If you can't explain it simply, then you don't understand it well enough.
->
-> Albert Einstein

-> Everybody is a genius.
-But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid.
->
-> Albert Einstein

-> If we knew what it was we were doing, it would not be called research, would it?
->
-> Albert Einstein

-> Any fool can know.
-The point is to understand.
->
-> Albert Einstein

-> L'ennui par la conversation et la bêtise par l'intellect sont quelque chose que je n'ai jamais pu supporter.
->
-> Romain Gary

-> Common sense is what tells us the earth is flat.
->
-> Albert Einstein

-> In theory, theory and practice are the same.
-In practice, they are not.
->
-> Albert Einstein

-> Insanity is doing the same thing over and over again and expecting different results.
->
-> Rita Mae Brown

-> How much of what you know is shaped by mistaken reactions to past mistakes?
->
-> Peter Thiel

-> On connaît contre une connaissance antérieure, en détruisant les connaissances mal faites, en surmontant ce qui, dans l’esprit même, fait obstacle.
->
-> Gaston Bachelard

-> Just because you understand the mechanics of how something works doesn't make it any less of a miracle.
->
-> Bill (True Blood s01e03)

 ## Communiquer